-- (3) The director Director may approve two one-year extensions of a decision if he or she finds that: - (a) relevant facts and the law have not changed substantially since the original approval, - (b) the application can comply with the law in effect on the date the application for the extension was filed by complying with applicable additional and/or modified conditions of approval, and those additional conditions and/or modifications are adopted. - (c) The applicant must demonstrate that he or she has pursued development in good faith as evidenced by progress by evidence of application for final permits, property surveying, engineering or compliance with -project conditions specified when the project was approved. nd/or modifications are adopted.

-(d) At the director Director's discretion, any extension application may be referred to the planning commission for action.
+- (3) The Director may approve two one-year extensions of a decision if he or she finds that: - (a) relevant facts and the law have not changed substantially since the original approval, - (b) the application can comply with the law in effect on the date the application for the extension was filed by complying with applicable additional and/or modified conditions of approval, and those additional conditions and/or modifications are adopted. - (c) The applicant must demonstrate that he or she has pursued development in good faith as evidenced by progress by evidence of application for final permits, property surveying, engineering or compliance with project conditions specified when the project was approved. - (d) At the Director's discretion, any extension application may be referred to the planning commission for action.

-17.130.145 Modifications to Type II and Type III permits.
+17.130.145 Modifications to permits.